Skip to content

 3

-The build script also checks for any absolute imports you may have missed and will raise an error if it finds them.
-After running the build, your plugin package will be created in the dist/ folder.
+The build script also checks for absolute imports and raises an error if it finds any.